YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 * Byte 023-024: `5c 2d` -> `\-` (Escaped Minus)

 ### 5. Visual Typographic Verification
-A PostScript (`.ps`) file was generated from the man page using `groff -man -Tps`.
+I generated a PostScript (`.ps`) file from the man page using `groff -man -Tps`.
 Inspection in macOS Preview confirmed that the glyphs rendered are true Minus Signs (longer stroke, distinct from hyphens), confirming the fix propagates correctly through the typesetting engine to the printer driver.

 ---
 ### Final Verdict
-The fix has been verified on x86_64 (Cloud) and ARM64 (Local M1).
+I have verified the fix on x86_64 (Cloud) and ARM64 (Local M1).
 It successfully passes the Debian Quilt/Debuild packaging pipeline.
 The binary output is bit-perfect.
 The patch is ready for immediate merge into the upstream repositories.